-One big benefit of this approach is that the greater the percentage of income that you save, the less you will spend.
-That will reduce your expense levels through your earnings years and likely mean that you'll start retirement with much lower budget requirements.
+One significant benefit of this approach is that the higher the percentage of income that you save, the less you will spend.
+That will reduce your expense levels through your earnings years and likely mean that you will start retirement with much lower budget requirements.

 Points to consider

 In addition to maximizing your savings, there are several other factors to consider as retirement approaches.

 First, you have to determine the right age to retire.
 That will often depend upon your health and your industry, but, in general, the longer you can work the better off financially you will be in retirement.